Sanctions and Asset-Freezing

 (1) This

-Article applies if the Minister reasonably believes that a person, who is not a
+Article applies if the Minister reasonably suspects that a person, who is not a

 (2) The

-Minister must request Her Majesty’s Government in the UK to use its best
+Minister must request His Majesty’s Government in the UK to use its best

 endeavours to secure that the person becomes a UN-listed person under the